What are the pros & cons of fleet insurance?

 Regular maintenance is important for any vehicle.
 Encouraging daily checks on tyre pressures, oil, brake pads and keeping a regular service record will keep your vehicles in good condition.

-Technology in the vehicle could be beneficial when it comes to reducing your premiums.
-A telematics device, also known as a black box, can assess each individual driver to see how safely they drive and adjust their premiums accordingly.
+Technology in the vehicle could be beneficial to reducing your premiums.
+A black box can assess each individual driver to see how safely they drive and adjust their premiums accordingly.

-Dashboard cameras (dashcams) are also a useful tool, as they record everything that happens on the road.
-These can be fitted in the front and back of the vehicle, and are great for providing evidence if there is an accident.
+Dashboard cameras or dashcams, are also a useful tool as they record everything that happens on the road.
+These can be fitted in the front and back of the vehicle and are great for providing evidence if there is an accident.